 The Electric Vehicle Energy Taskforce brings stakeholders from the energy and automotive sectors together to make suggestions to government and industry to ensure that the GB energy system is ready for and able to facilitate and exploit the mass take up of electric vehicles.

 The Taskforce is run by Zemo Partnership at the request of the UK Government.
 It is chaired by Philip New, Chief Executive, Energy Systems Catapult.

 Over 350 organisations have so far contributed to the work of the EV Energy Taskforce.

-The webinar series – which is free to attend – will feature expert speakers from the Taskforce and will combine presentations with the opportunity for delegates to question panellists and expert representatives on details about progress to date.
+The webinar series featured expert speakers from the Taskforce and combined presentations with the opportunity for delegates to question panellists and expert representatives on details about progress to date.
 These are available to watch again using the links below.

 Webinar One: Smart Charging & Cyber Security (30 April, 11-12.30)

 Webinar Two: Data Accessibility & Privacy (6 May, 14-15.00)

 Webinar Three: Transport & Energy Planning (14 June, 13:30-15:30)